LBRYFoundation/lbry.org/docs/news/046-lbry-at-porcfest-first-public-screening-film-via-blockchain/index.md

 ﻿---
 author: samuel-lbryian
-title: 'History Is Made - First Public Film Screenings via Blockchain at PorcFest XIII'
+title: "History Is Made - First Public Film Screenings via Blockchain at PorcFest XIII"
-date: '2016-06-30 00:09:00'
+date: "2016-06-30 00:09:00"
 ---

 Yes, the rumors are true.
 Last week, a major independent Hollywood film was publicly screened via blockchain – for the first time in history!